VIDA-NYU/openclean-core/docs/README.md

 Finally, open the generated HTML file using your web browser.
 The entry page of the documentation can be found at: ``_build/html/index.html``.

+To detect spelling errors, run the spell checker by adding `spelling` as the builder argument to `sphinx-build` instead of `html`.

+    sphinx-build -b spelling . build/

+The misspellings will be printed to the console and written to `build/` as ``*.spelling`` files.
+More information on running the spell checker is available at ```sphinxcortrib.spelling```'s [documentation](<https://sphinxcontrib-spelling.readthedocs.io/en/latest/index.html>).